FrimIdan/opentelemetry-go/example/otel-collector/README.md

 The Prometheus UI is available at [http://localhost:9090](http://localhost:9090).
 Navigate there in your favorite web-browser to view the generated metrics, for instance, `testapp_run_total`.

+## Grafana

+The Grafana UI is available at [http://localhost:3000](http://localhost:3000).
+Navigate there in your favorite web-browser to view the generated logs.

 # Shutting down